Virtual Applications / Desktops Reports

 In thin client environments typically, a central server hosts all critical applications, and clients (called 'thin' clients due to their limited memory, CPU, and disk space requirement) are used just to access the applications on the server.
 Owing to the low licensing cost of applications, lower resource consumption by clients, centralized control, and easy access to applications, thin client or server-based computing has gained in significance.
 With an increase in popularity and size of deployment, the complexity of such infrastructures and consequently, their monitoring challenges have increased.

-The eG Enterprise suite includes customized monitoring and reporting for Citrix, Terminal servers, and virtual desktop environments.
+The eG Enterprise includes customized monitoring and reporting for Citrix, Terminal servers, and virtual desktop environments.
 The Citrix /VDI Reports category in the eG Reporter addresses the unique monitoring requirements of these thin client environments.
 This category provides valuable insights into different aspects of a thin client infrastructure’s performance.
 This includes:

 - Zone reports that provide a comprehensive overview of the health of the server farms;